If you are ready to virtually stage a room, you should know some of the basics of interior design before you get started.

 Virtual Staging Ideas and Examples

-Prioritize Natural Lighting – People love to know how the light moves inside a room.
-Try to keep as much of the natural lighting as you can by not covering up the windows or digitally manipulating the light.
+• Prioritize Natural Lighting – People love to know how the light moves inside a room.
+Try to keep as much natural lighting as you can by not covering up the windows or digitally manipulating the light.

 That said, it helps to use a professional virtual staging company that will help you light, shade, and edit the furniture just so, so that the image looks as realistic as possible.
 It can be nearly impossible to tell that a good virtually staged image is even virtually staged at all!

-Browse the latest virtual staging catalog right here and get a sense of our style.
+Browse the latest virtual staging library right here and get a sense of our style.